tuuhin/RecorderApp/README.md

    Open the project in android studio

 3. **Build and Run**
-   Build and run on android device with api _29_ and above
+   Build and run on android device with api 29 and above

 You have your app running this is just simple as that.

+### :woman_cook: Contributing

+Contributions are always welcomed from the community

+- Fork the repository.
+- Create your feature branch (git checkout -b feature/YourFeature).
+- Commit your changes (git commit -am 'Add some feature').
+- Push to the branch (git push origin feature/YourFeature).
+- Create a new Pull Request.

 ### :curly_loop: Feedback and Support

-Yes, there maybe some issues regarding the app or some unwanted scenerio.
+Yes, there maybe some issues regarding the app or some unwanted scenario.
 Please add an [issue](https://github.com/tuuhin/RecorderApp/issues) if you have one.

+### :next_track_button: What's next

+This app will in further development with few new features planned.